professormartha/AWSLB/README.md

     aws ec2 describe-vpcs --filters 'Name=tag:Name,Values=default'
 ```

-:pencil2: Coopy on your notepad the VpcId,  the output looks similar as the following example:
+:pencil2: Copy on your notepad the VpcId,  the output looks similar as the following example:

 > "VpcId": "vpc-0eb0be50ff77cde7c"